Bart Bast

 Barton Peter Bast (born 4 June 1967) is a former speedway rider from the United States.
-He earned 3 caps for the United States national speedway team.
+He earned three caps for the United States national speedway team.

 Speedway career

 Bast became the United States champion in 1998 after winning the United States Individual Speedway Championship.

-He rode in the top tier of British Speedway in 1989, riding for the Swindon Robins.
+Bast rode in the top tier of British Speedway in 1989, riding for the Swindon Robins.
 During the same season he had initially been refused a work permit following an attempt by Wolverhampton Wolves to sign him.

 Family

-His cousins Mike Bast and Steve Bast were both North American champions.
+Bast's cousins Mike and Steve were both North American champions.